Doula and Birth Photography Services

 On-Call Support Includes:

-A: Scheduling my on-call availability based on your due date and being on-call from Week 37 through Week 42 (5 weeks total), until you give birth.
-This means that I will not travel out-of-state or further than 2 hours from your birthing location.
-If necessary, I will leave family get-togethers, appointments, or other activities, as your labor and birth become my priority.
+A: Scheduling on-call availability based on your due date and being on-call from Week 37 through Week 42 (5 weeks total), until you give birth.
+This means that your doula (or backup doula) will not travel out-of-state or further than 2 hours from your birthing location.
+If necessary, she will leave family get-togethers, appointments, or other activities, as your labor and birth become her priority.

 B: Being available to come to you when you are in active labor, or sooner, if we both agree that you need earlier support.

-C: Joining you, either at your birthing location or possibly at your home, within a window of 1-3 hours of when you: Believe you are in active labor & ask me to be with you.
+C: Joining you, either at your birthing location or possibly at your home, within a window of 1-3 hours of when you: Believe you are in active labor & ask your doula to be with you.

 BEST-29b.jpg